Pinterest Pixel

 How does ceiling function work in Excel?

 The CEILING function in Excel works by rounding a number up to the nearest multiple of a specified significance.
-If I have a number that I want to round up to the nearest integer, decimal, or any other predefined increment, CEILING is the function I use.
-For example, if I enter =CEILING(4.2, 1), it results in 5 because it rounds 4.2 up to the nearest whole number.
-Importantly, the function ensures that the result is never less than the original number, which is why it’s commonly used for conservative estimates or when upward rounding is needed.
+If I have a number that I want to round up to the nearest integer or decimal, CEILING is the function I use.

 What is the syntax for the CEILING function in Excel?

-How can you round a number up to the nearest 0.5 using the CEILING function?
+How to round a number up to the nearest 0.5 using the CEILING function?

 Can the CEILING function be used to round negative numbers?